Hamilton worried Mercedes lacks speed heading into F1 opener | Times Leader

 “It’s definitely one of the smoothest preparations I’ve had for a season,” he said.
 “No major issues.”

-Leclerc showed what he could do in 2019, his first season at Ferrari, leading Hamilton 7-5 for most pole positions and then-teammate Vettel 2-1 for wins.
+Leclerc showed what he could do in 2019, leading Hamilton 7-5 for most pole positions and then-teammate Vettel 2-1 for wins.

 If Ferrari gets it right, he might have a crack at challenging his old rival Verstappen.
 The 24-year-olds haven’t always got on, and Leclerc said it was tense between them during their karting years.